Haivision/srt-rfc/draft-sharabayko-srt.md

 - SYN Cookie: the listener's cookie from the induction response.
 - Encryption Flags: advertised cipher family and block size.
 - Extension Flags: a set of flags that define the extensions provided in the handshake.
+- The Handshake Extension Message {{handshake-extension-msg}} MUST be present in the conclusion response.

 The Listener responds with the same values shown above, without the cookie (which is not needed here), as well as the extensions for HS Version 5 (which will probably be